bu-528-sp19/Multi-cloud-defensive-load-balancing/README.md

 ** **

-## 4. Solution Concept
+## 4. Design and Implementation

 ![alt text](https://raw.githubusercontent.com/bu-528-sp19/Multi-cloud-defensive-load-balancing/development/528Architecture.png)

-Hydra will provide resiliency at multiple levels.
+We first built a fullstack web application on both AWS and GCP so that we can test our solution.
+We setup the entire stack, from cloud CDNs, compute VMs, and databases and connected them together.
+On AWS, we use EC2 instances for our application and data golang servers, and while using Compute Engine in the Google cloud.
+The application layer, front-end, and load balancers all use docker contains.
+For our postgres databases, we use AWS RDS and Google Cloud SQL.

+### Data Layer

+To use multiple database services across many clouds, Hydra also features a distributed database access layer that ensures consistency across all DBs.
+Hydra's aim is to ensure consistency and availability (and not necessarily partitioning), so writes are distributed across all DBs.
+There sits a cluster of database access servers (DAS) in all clouds that sits in between the webserver and the database service.
+Requests to writes will be written to all databases, while read requests can make use of any avaibale database.
+For example, if the AWS side of the system receives a request to read from the DB, and AWS RDS is up, it will simply read from RDS.
+If RDS is down, however, the AWS DAS will request a read from the GCP DAS and information will be retrieved from CloudSQL and forwarded to AWS.
+Any writes during this time will be queued by the AWS DAS for pushing when RDS comes back up.

-### Compute
+### Compute Layer

 Hydra will feature a request server layer in each cloud that will receive incoming requests and round robin load balance them to hosts per Cloud.
 The Request Server layers in each Cloud will be heartbeating between each other to ensure uptime and analyze load.
 In a two Request Server architecture, one will be marked as primary and will forward every other request to the secondary Request Server (e.g GCP forwards every other request to AWS).
 In the event that a secondary server goes down, the primary Request Server will remove it's eligibility in the round robin scheme until it can re-establish contact.
 If the primary Request Server goes down, the secondary servers will be notified via unresponsive heartbeat.
 They will elect a new primary Request Server via a simple leadership election algorithm any-cast.
 The new primary Request Server will then change DNS records to point to domain to itself.
 In the event that a priority is provided to the framework to prefer a certain Cloud over another (one may be cheaper, etc), the leadership election algorithm will introduce bias when generating the random IDs.

+### Load Balancers

-### Data
+### Front-End Layer

-To use multiple database services across many clouds, Hydra will also feature a distributed database access layer that will ensure consistency across all DBs.
-Hydra's aim is to ensure consistency and availability (and not necessarily partitioning), so writes will be distributed across all DBs.
-There will be a database access server (DAS) in all clouds that sits in between the webserver and the database service.
-Requests to write will pass through the DAS which connects to the DB service and execute the write.
-All DASs will be connected in this architecture, so write requests that a single DAS receives will be forwarded to every other DAS in the system, so that one write in one system fans out to a write in every system.
-Similarly, reads will be sourced from any system that is up, optimized for spacial locality.
-For example, if the AWS side of the system receives a request to read from the DB, and AWS RDS is up, it will simply read from RDS.
-If RDS is down, however, the AWS DAS will request a read from the GCP DAS and information will be retrieved from CloudSQL and forwarded to AWS.
-Any writes during this time will be queued by the AWS DAS for pushing when RDS comes back up.

 Design Implications and Discussion: